Login with Patreon

 “CRUCIO!”
 Bellatrix shrieked.

-Rodolphus collapsed into a screaming heap, and Juno winced as screams of agony echoed across the tent.
+The wand was stabbed right into his chest, and he had no time to move, let alone resist.
+Rodolphus collapsed into a convulsing heap, and Juno winced as screams of agony echoed across the tent.

-Her father writhed and screamed, as Bellatrix Lestrange merely giggled in pleasure as she kept the spell up.
+Her father writhed and screamed, as Bellatrix Lestrange merely giggled louder and louder as she kept the spell up.

 Juno opened her mouth to say something, but couldn’t find the words.